The Problem with Kidney Stones

 When this happens, the tube between the kidneys and the bladder, called the ureter, can become obstructed, which is when the real problems begin.

 “If a kidney stone falls out of the kidney and tries to migrate down into the bladder through the ureter, it can obstruct the flow of urine.
-If urine cannot flow effectively down to the bladder, it begins to back up in the kidney and can become infected or contaminated, which can cause an extreme amount of pain,” explains Dr. Carrie Fitzgerald, a urologist at Kauai Medical Clinic.
+If urine cannot flow effectively down to the bladder, it begins to back up in the kidney and can become infected or contaminated, which can cause an extreme amount of pain,” explains Dr. Peter Tran, a urologist at Kauai Medical Clinic.

-“Kidney stones are a common problem with a high rate of recurrence; we see a lot of kidney stones in Hawaii, and we treat a lot of kidney stones here on Kauai,” Fitzgerald says.
+“Kidney stones are a common problem with a high rate of recurrence; we see a lot of kidney stones in Hawaii, and we treat a lot of kidney stones here on Kauai,” Tran says.
 “Kidney stones can be quite painful, but the stones usually cause no permanent damage if they're recognized in a timely fashion.”

 If left untreated, kidney stones can cause blood in the urine and recurrent infections.